eliangcs/pystock-crawler/README.rst

     py.test

-This downloads the test data from the internet on the fly, so it will take some time and disk space.
+This downloads the test data from from `SEC EDGAR`_ on the fly, so it will take some time and disk space.

 .. _virtualenv: http://www.virtualenv.org/